Should I Buy Used Solar Panels in San Antonio?

 As tempting as a DIY solar project may be, it can cause frustration and extra work.
 Finding out everything you will need for the project is quite an ordeal on its own.
 Then you need to decide how best to mount it so you can get optimal sun exposure most of the year.

 When you pay for a professional solar installation you get more than quality panels.
 You are paying for a better solar experience.

 Assurance of Quality Products

 When you get solar through a trusted solar installer, you can be sure that they have done everything in their power to make sure they have the best products for you.
-Go Solar Group uses German-engineered solar panels for the majority of their installations.
-We also specialize in solar backup, and have several options for our customers to choose from.
+Go Solar Group uses German-engineered solar panels for the majority of its installations.
+We also specialize in solar backup and have several options for our customers to choose from.
 You can even get a Tesla Powerwall.

 Solar Design You Can Trust

 We aren’t trying to say that you aren’t smart enough to design a good well thought out system.
 The question is: do you want to go through all the painstaking effort to do it?